 The Best Place to Stay in Rio

 The Best Place to Stay in Rio de Janeiro is something that all the travelers want to know.
 Right from the start, in Rio the best place doesn’t necessarily mean expensive.
-You can find cheap accommodation, like hostels, in the best place to stay in Rio de Janeiro.
-Aalso 5 Star hotels.
+You can find cheap accommodation, like hostels or AirBnbs, in the best area to stay in Rio de Janeiro, and also 5 Star hotels.

 Let´s take a deeper view and consider all the important issues in the point of view of a traveler:

-- variety of prices (accommodation, restaurants/bars, supermarkets, shops)
+- variety of prices (for accommodation and places around it – restaurants/bars, supermarkets, shops)

 - proximity to tourist attractions and experiences